pvmm/hitbasic/README.md

 Planned features:
 * Pascal-style multiline comment (`{ this is a comment }`);
 * Import file meta instruction (like #include);
+* Python-like string interpolation;
-* tail recursion: allows recursive functions in MSX-BASIC;
+* Tail recursion: allows recursive functions in MSX-BASIC;